ProAgileAB/agile-team-development/guides/Product-Goals-for-Teams.md

 ## Time required

-Typically 30 min - 2 hours, depending on how unfamiliar/unclear the vision and goals are to the team
+Typically, 30 min - 2 hours, depending on how unfamiliar/unclear the vision and goals are to the team

 ## Materials Required
-*   Orange & green positits
+*   Orange & green Posi-its
 *   Markers

 ## Purpose

-   This is a teamstart/team development exercise.
-The purpose of it is for the team to get to know their purpose more in detail, for them to process it, discuss it, understand it and internalize it.
+   This is a team start/team development exercise.
+The purpose of it is for the team to get to know their purpose more in detail, for them to process it, discuss it, understand it, and internalize it.

-   Having a clear, compelling purpose is the most important factor when it comes to how a team performs.
+   Having a clear and compelling purpose is the most important factor when it comes to how a team performs.
 With no shared goal there will no team.

    For a team we usually cover goals from several perspectives: